 Keep them in this position for 30 minutes.
 If they get up, put them back in the position but do not repeat the sit command.
 This teaches your dog to listen to your command the first time.
-Feel free to repeat the command stay as often as you feel your dog needs.
+Feel free to repeat the command “stay” as often as you feel your dog needs.

-After a few days of this, progress to a down-stay for 30-minutes.
+After a few days of this, progress to a down-stay for 30 minutes.
 To get your dog in a down-stay position, put them in a sit-stay, then bring the collar and leash connector to the front of the neck and guide your dog down.
 Some dogs can be very dominant, so this may be difficult to do at first.
 This was the case with Sally.

-If your dog falls asleep during these 30-minutes that is a good sign because it means they are submitting to you and they feel comfortable sleeping because you are looking out for them.
-Finally, after a few days of this, you can progress to 60-minutes of down-stays.
+If your dog falls asleep during these 30 minutes, that is a good sign because it means they are submitting to you and they feel comfortable sleeping because you are looking out for them.
+Finally, after a few days of this, you can progress to 60 minutes of down-stays.

 Once your dog has done this, you can try leaving the room and see if they continue in their sit/down-stay position.
 Don’t leave the area for too long because you’ll need to make sure they are still where you left them.

-I suggest working on this in your backyard for 5-10 minutes with a standard length leash.
+I suggest working on this in your backyard for 5-10 minutes with a standard-length leash.
 Have the lead in your hand and put your dog in a sit-stay.
 Take a step away from your dog and continue to say “stay” as many times as you feel your dog needs until you reach the end of the leash.

 Get down to your dog’s level in a squatting position and say, “[insert name] come” in a happy voice.
 For example, “Sally, come.”
-If your dog doesn’t come, give gentle tugs until they reach you and then give them lots of affection and say, “good come!”
+If your dog doesn’t come, give gentle tugs until they reach you, and then give them lots of affection and say, “Good come!”

 Keep in mind that all of this needs to be a positive experience for the dog.
-Working on this will help your dog listen when you’re at the dog park or if they are in the front yard off leash and you want them to come inside.
-Remember to only say the command once, so your dog learns to listen the first time.
+Working on this will help your dog listen when you’re at the dog park or if they are in the front yard off-leash and you want them to come inside.
+Remember only to say the command once so your dog learns to listen the first time.
 After your dog has mastered a standard length leash distance, try a longer lead (around 15-20 feet).

 The final command that has been extremely beneficial, in my experience, is “leave it.”
 Dropped a piece of raw chicken on the floor?
 “Leave it.”
-Changing baby’s diaper and the scent is intriguing to your dog?
+Changing baby’s diaper and the scent is intriguing to your dog.
 “Leave it.”
 Your dog may not catch on right away, so it’s okay to give a slight tug on your dog’s collar to pull them away from the object you want them to leave.
 After enough repetition, they will learn the command.